LUZ1LF3R/HT-Website/README.md

   # HackerTroupe Website Design

   This is a code bundle for HackerTroupe Website Design.
-The original project is available at https://www.figma.com/design/kA8kH1rflgrBRTDOMdYsuL/HackerTroupe-Website-Design.
+You can view the live template at: https://www/hackertroupe.figma.site

   ## Running the code